 The Board is responsible for overseeing the overall management of the Bank's business strategic plans and key policies.
-The Board has in place a Board Charter that provides clear outline on the roles and responsibilities for the Board and each member of the Board, board balance, tenure of Independent Directors, provisions for the appointment and re-appointment of Directors, board meeting, board committees, board effective evaluation, remuneration of Directors, training and development and code of ethics.
+The Board has put in place a Board Charter that provides clear outline on the roles and responsibilities for the Board and each member of the Board, board balance, tenure of Independent Directors, provisions for the appointment and re-appointment of Directors, board meeting, board committees, board effective evaluation, remuneration of Directors, training and development and code of ethics.
 Apart from the Board Charter, a terms of reference for the Board has also been formulated to provide guidance to the Board in discharging its duties.

 The Directors, individually and collectively, are aware of their responsibilities to shareholder/stakeholders and the manner in which the Bank's affairs are managed.
 They discharge their roles and duties with integrity, honesty and professionalism within the ambit of law and also under the powers conferred by the Bank's Constitution and shareholder's mandate.
-Notwithstanding the delegation of day-to-day management of the Bank's business and strategy implementation to the Chief Executive Officer ("CEO"), who is assisted by a group of senior personnel, matters pertaining to policies making, risk appetite setting, performance target, among others, are reserved for the Board's approval.
-The Directors have the right to seek independent professional advice at the Bank's expense, should need arise in discharging their duties.
+Notwithstanding the delegation of day-to-day management of the Bank's business and strategy implementation to the Chief Executive Officer ("CEO"), who is assisted by a group of senior personnel, matters pertaining to policies making, risk appetite setting, performance target, among others, are reserved for the Bank's expense, should need arise in discharging their duties.